-So, like I said, Biggerstaff carried on working as an actor.
-He has starred in both TV and films, including lots of pretty awesome period dramas.
-Like every working British actor, he has dipped his toe into the costume-heavy period drama, in shows like Marple, Garrow's Law, The Last King, and the film that has probably been his most costume-y and gorgeous thus far, Mary Queen Of Scots.
+In 2009, he took on the leading role of Kyle in the TV series The Lost Book.
+And like almost every working British actor, he has dipped his toe into the period-drama genre, too.
+He’s appeared in shows like Marple, Garrow's Law, The Last King, and the film that has probably been his most historical thus far, Mary Queen Of Scots (2013).